Japanese Peppers: Fresh Frying Pods and Dried Heat

 Species Breakdown

 Japan peppers span multiple Capsicum species.
-Each species has distinct characteristics — learn more in our species profiles below.
+Each species has distinct characteristics, which the profiles below explain in detail.

 Heat Level Distribution